 Whisk the chicken broth and gelatin into the reserved marinade/sauce in the smaller bowl, until smooth.
 (To prevent clumping, sprinkle the gelatin over it instead of just dumping in, and whisk immediately.)

 Heat the pan again over medium heat.
+If the pan is dry, add more oil as needed.
 Add the garlic and saute for about a minute, until fragrant.